Design Nerding – Product Dissection of a Kid’s Meal toy

 Overall the design is about as cheap as you can get for a talking toy while still being well-engineered and not feeling “cheap”.
 McDonalds typically has some really great engineering in the toys (if you’d believe it) when compared to some other fast food places.
 For example, the reinforcements in the base of this toy gives an experience that you wouldn’t know the switch was just an extra cobbled together bit of plastic.
 The toys are always solid-feeling (not flimsy when you apply force when actuating the switch for instance) and I find it rare to see sunken areas on the outside of the piece opposite of the reinforcement ribs in the plastic.
 McDonalds only works with a few suppliers for their toys and rigorously check them for safety (after being sued in the 80s for toys being choking hazards, hence the “for ages 3+” warnings on all toys nowadays).
 Check out this article on one of the companies and see the journey of a toy from concept to reality.

-McDonald’s has decided to stop making plastic toys January 2022.
+McDonald’s has decided to stop making plastic toys by 2025 globally.
 I’m sure there are billions of these types of toy in consignment stores, garages, landfills, and buried in back yards across the world if you want to get ahold of some to take apart.

 Keep your eyes peeled for great design!